2I/Borisov: Trajectory

 2I/Borisov's trajectory is extremely hyperbolic, having an orbital eccentricity of 3.36.
-This is much higher than the 300+ known weakly hyperbolic comets, with heliocentric eccentricities just over 1, and even ʻOumuamua with an eccentricity of 1.2.
+This is much higher than the 300-plus known weakly hyperbolic comets, with heliocentric eccentricities just over 1, and even ʻOumuamua with an eccentricity of 1.2.
 2I/Borisov also has a hyperbolic excess velocity ($v_\infty$) of 32 km/s, much higher than what could be explained by perturbations, which could produce velocities when approaching an infinite distance from the Sun of less than a few km/s.
 These two parameters are important indicators of 2I/Borisov's interstellar origin.
 For comparison, the Voyager 1 spacecraft, which is leaving the Solar System, is traveling at 16.9 km/s.
 2I/Borisov has a much larger eccentricity than ʻOumuamua due to its higher excess velocity and its significantly higher perihelion distance.
 At this larger distance, the Sun's gravity is less able to alter its path as it passes through the Solar System.

 Observation

 Discovery

-The comet was discovered on 30 August 2019 by amateur astronomer Gennadiy Borisov at his personal observatory MARGO in Nauchnyy, Crimea, using a 0.65 meter telescope he designed and built himself.
+The comet was discovered on 30 August 2019 by amateur astronomer Gennadiy Borisov at his personal observatory MARGO in Nauchnij, Crimea, using a 0.65 meter telescope he designed and built himself.
 The discovery has been compared to the discovery of Pluto by Clyde Tombaugh.
-Tombaugh was also an amateur astronomer who was building his own telescopes, although he discovered Pluto using Lowell Observatory's astrograph.
-At discovery, it was inbound 3 AU from the Sun, 3.7 AU from Earth, and had a solar elongation of 38°.
+Tombaugh was also an amateur astronomer at the time of his discovery, and had built his own telescopes, although he discovered Pluto using Lowell Observatory's 13" astrograph.
+At discovery, 2I/Borisov was inbound 3 AU from the Sun, 3.7 AU from Earth, and had a solar elongation of 38°.
 Borisov described his discovery thus: